 We have developed this new feature with simultaneous interpreters in mind, but it can be used also for other kinds of interpretation, for example in a Remote Interpreting setting.
 The incredible advancements in ASR technology that we have seen in the last couple of years have boosted the word rate precision to unprecedented values.
 Nowadays training is no more needed to reach high precision values, and the systems are getting more tolerant to signal noise, accents, etc. This is starting to make ASR feasible for the use in the interpreting setting.
 Of course, ASR is still not perfect, and there are situations as it still doesn't work the way we would like, for example with uncommon accents or too many people talking at the same time.
-However, the quality is expected to keep on increasing in the years to come.
+However, in a classic interpreting setting the quality is already very good (see the following paper for some tests) the quality is expected to keep on increasing in the years to come.
 InterpretBank with speech-recognition will therefore get better and better.

 How does it work: InterpretBank takes the transcription generated by an ASR engine of choice (for example Dragon Naturally Speaking) and use it as an input to find:

 - the relevant terminology from your event-glossary: this is one glossary (or more than one) from your database, for example a specialized glossary on medicine or a technical topic you have prepared or received.
 Intelligent algorithms will show you only the specialized terms of your glossary, no matter singular/plural forms or small deviation from the transcriptions and the glossary form.
 In some cases InterpretBank will also correct transcription errors.
 You will get only the terms you may need.

 - numbers and unit of measurement: all numbers with related unit of measurement will be spotted and displayed.